 About me

-My research has been published in Science, World Development, and Global Environmental Change, among others.
-I have served as a reviewer for various journals including Journal of Public Economics, World Development, Forest Policy and Economics, Journal of Development Studies, and Global Ecology and Conservation.
+My research has been published in Science, One Earth, World Development, and Global Environmental Change, among others.
+I have served as a reviewer for various journals including Journal of Public Economics, World Development, Environmental Research Letters, Forest Policy and Economics, and Journal of Development Studies.

 To get in touch, please email yifan_he@bren.ucsb.edu.